yasir-dev1/Speech-To-Text-1/README.md

 # License

-## This project is licensed under the Apache License.
+## This project is licensed under the MIT License.
 ## Acknowledgments

 This program was developed using the PyQt5 library.